Get into vacation feeling with these Thai recipes

 Thai Green Vegetable Curry

 This Thai Green Vegetable Curry has a ton of healthy fresh veggies, such as eggplant, broccoli, bell pepper, and zucchini!
-The sauce is made from green curry, spices, and coconut milk to make it creamy and flavorful.
+The sauce is from green curry, spices, and coconut milk to make it creamy and flavorful.

 Thai Chickpea Stew